-In northwestern New Mexico, near the Arizona border, is the city of Gallup, the location of The Community Pantry, a food pantry that provides much needed extra food to impoverished Navajo families.
-It is also Family-to-Family’s coordinating agency and link to the Navajo Nation.
+In northwestern New Mexico near the Arizona border is the city of Gallup, which abuts lands belonging to the Navajo Nation.
+A substantial part of Gallup’s population is Native American, including some Hopi, Zuni and a large number of Navajos.
+Gallup is also the location of The Community Pantry, which provides food to impoverished Navajo families and serves as our coordinating agency and link to the Navajo families we serve.

-- 62.7% of Navajo Nation homes had no telephone
+- Just over 46% of Navajo Nation homes had no telephones.

-- Over 33% of homes had incomplete plumbing facilities
+- Over 21% of homes had incomplete plumbing.

-Outreach workers who work with the Navajo families who use the pantry describe the living conditions of the families in the following way: “We have families that live in 1 room — 20’x 20’ un-insulated, plywood shacks — with no utilities (maybe an extension cord strung from the one electrical meter located in the camp) and a wood stove, with 4 – 7 children.
+Outreach workers helping the Navajo families who use the Community Pantry say living conditions are extreme.
+“We have families with 4-7 children that live in one room — 20’x 20’ un-insulated, plywood shacks — with no utilities (maybe an extension cord strung from the one electrical meter located in the camp) and a wood stove.
 One ‘camp’ outhouse is for all families.
-Other families live in traditional Hogans (8 sided one room log/mud homes) with chunks of mud missing in the walls and cardboard or blankets stuffed in windows.
+Other families live in traditional Hogans (8-sided one room log/mud homes) with chunks of mud missing in the walls and cardboard or blankets stuffed in windows.
 Wind and dirt blow under the door.
-Soot from the wood stove accumulates making air quality dangerous.”
+Soot from the wood stove accumulates, making air quality dangerous.”

-Many families have no available transportation; cars are old and often broken-down.
+Many families have no available transportation; cars are old and often broken-down, and public transportation is minimal or nonexistent.
 Distances are vast; without phones or transportation, communication is difficult and families are isolated.

 The Community Pantry